 Patient care technicians must be prepared to observe and report any changes in a patient's condition, perform basic nursing duties and assist patients with tasks they cannot do for themselves.
 Aspiring patient care technicians should be familiar with medical terminology and have a basic understanding of CPR and first aid procedures.

-Patient care training programs can be completed in as little as five weeks or take as long as one year.
 Offered by community colleges, vocational schools and technical institutions, patient care programs prepare individuals for entry-level positions in the healthcare industry.
+They may last 5 weeks to one year.

 Patient care certificate programs include lectures, practical exercises in medical laboratories and real-world experiences through off-campus clinical practice.
 Students learn to perform clinical procedures such as blood collection, catheterization, recording of vital signs and coordination of patient treatments.
 Other topics covered include patient safety, mental health issues, communication and respiratory care procedures.
 Required coursework typically includes: